yacy/yacy_search_server/docker/Readme.md

 #### Most basic

     docker run yacy/yacy_search_server

-YaCy web interface is then exposed at http://[container_ip]:8090.
-You can retrieve the container IP address with `docker inspect`.
+YaCy web interface is then exposed at http://[container_ip]:8090 You can retrieve the container IP address with `docker inspect`.

 #### Easier to handle

     docker run --name yacy -p 8090:8090 -p 8443:8443 --log-opt max-size=200m --log-opt max-file=2 yacy/yacy_search_server

 ##### Options detail

-* --name : allow easier management of your container (without it, docker automatically generate a new name at each startup).
+* --name: allow easier management of your container (without it, docker automatically generate a new name at each startup).
-* -p 8090:8090 -p 8443:8443 : map host ports to YaCy container ports, allowing web interface access through the usual http://localhost:8090 and https://localhost:8443 (you can set a different mapping, for example -p 443:8443 if you prefer to use the default HTTPS port on your host)
+* -p 8090:8090 -p 8443:8443: map host ports to YaCy container ports, allowing web interface access through the usual http://localhost:8090 and https://localhost:8443 (you can set a different mapping, for example -p 443:8443 if you prefer to use the default HTTPS port on your host)
-* --log-opt max-size : limit maximum docker log file size for this container
+* --log-opt max-size: limit maximum docker log file size for this container
-* --log-opt max-file : limit number of docker rotated log files for this container
+* --log-opt max-file: limit number of docker rotated log files for this container

-Note : if you do not specify the log related options, when running a YaCy container 24hour a day with default log level, your Docker container log file will grow up to some giga bytes in a few days!
+Note: if you do not specify the log related options, when running a YaCy container 24hour a day with default log level, your Docker container log file will grow up to some giga bytes in a few days!

 #### Handle persistent data volume

 As configured in the Dockerfile, by default yacy data (in /opt/yacy_search_server/DATA) will persist after container stop or deletion, in a volume with an automatically generated id.

-But you may map a host directory to hold yacy data in container :
+But you may map a host directory to hold yacy data in container:

     docker run -v [/your_host/data/directory]:/opt/yacy_search_server/DATA yacy/yacy_search_server

 Or just use a volume label to help identify it later

     docker run -v yacy_volume:/opt/yacy_search_server/DATA yacy/yacy_search_server

-Note that you can list all docker volumes with :
+Note that you can list all docker volumes with:

     docker volume ls

 #### Start as background process

     docker run -d yacy/yacy_search_server

 ### HTTPS support

 This images are default configured with HTTPS enabled, and use a default certificate stored in defaults/freeworldKeystore.
 You should use your own certificate.
 In order to do it, you can proceed as follow.